Day 38: This cup is the new covenant in my blood, which is poured out for you.

 “This cup is the new covenant in my blood which is poured out for you.”

-Looking around the table he sees the questions forming behind the furrowed brows, and perhaps he repeats the words.
+Looking around the table he sees the unspoken questions forming behind the furrowed brows, “New Covenant?
+What does that mean?”
+Perhaps, he repeats the words.
 Some shake their heads slightly, trying hard to understand as they lift their cups and repeat by rote memory, “Blessed are you, Lord our God, King of the Universe, Creator of the fruit of the vine.”

 Vineyard Metaphor